Eko In Koyasan: An Unforgettable Temple Stay in Koyasan in Winter

-Eko-in: the gorgeous temple where I spent my first night in Koyasan
+Eko-in Koyasan: the gorgeous temple where I did my first temple stay in Koyasan in winter

 Okunoin Cemetery: largest in Japan, and the main attraction at Koyasan